LesleyDwyer/facial-recognition/README.md

 TO RUN the RecogniseFace function:
 1) Save RecogniseFace.m and all files from the trained_models_and_supporting_files folder to the same folder as the test image file.
-2) The function requires the following arguments as inputs:
+2) The function requires the following arguments as inputs*:
 	- Image name, e.g. 'IMG_name.jpg'.
 	- Classifier name.
 Valid values are: 'CNN', 'SVM', 'MLP'
 	- Feature type.
 Valid values are 'HOG', 'SURF', '' (for CNN, this is not required, so enter '')